Home

 2 Ki 2:23-24 From there Elisha went up to Bethel.
 As he was walking along the road, some youths came out of the town and jeered at him.
 "Go on up, you baldhead!" they said.
 "Go on up, you baldhead!" {24} He turned around, looked at them and called down a curse on them in the name of the LORD.
 Then two bears came out of the woods and mauled forty-two of the youths.

-What does God tell the oppressed of Los Angeles and Oakland and the angry officials of riot-torn areas how to react to their problems?
+What does God tell the oppressed of riot torn cities and the angry officials of riot-torn areas how to react to their problems?

 Isa 1:16-20 wash and make yourselves clean.
 Take your evil deeds out of my sight!
 Stop doing wrong, {17} learn to do right!
 Seek justice, encourage the oppressed.
 Defend the cause of the fatherless, plead the case of the widow. {18} "Come now, let us reason together," says the LORD.
 "Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool. {19} If you are willing and obedient, you will eat the best from the land; {20} but if you resist and rebel, you will be devoured by the sword."
 For the mouth of the LORD has spoken.